Nemotron Streaming

 CLI

-audio transcribe recording.wav --engine nemotron # batch
+speech transcribe recording.wav --engine nemotron --language en-US # batch

 Nemotron vs Parakeet-EOU